Seveso disaster: Aftermath

 Industrial safety regulations were passed in the European Community in 1982 called the Seveso Directive, which imposed much stronger industrial regulations.
 The Seveso Directive was updated in 1996, 2008 and 2012 and is currently referred to as the Seveso III Directive (or COMAH Regulations in the United Kingdom).

 Treatment of the soil in the affected areas is now considered complete since the dioxin levels are now below background.
 The entire site has been turned into a public park known as Seveso Oak Forest Park.
 This area is permanently off-limits to development.
 There are two artificial hills in the park; today, underneath these hills are the toxic remnants (including destroyed houses, tons of contaminated soil, and animal remains), all protected in a concrete sarcophagus.
 Investigations into site conditions have confirmed that the sarcophagus life expectancy of 300 years is expected, appropriate, and required.
+In 2021, the mayor of Seveso resigned, saying he was concerned that two of the sarcophagi that were used to store the contaminated soil and other materials were leaching into the environment.
+However, a subsequent investigation found that the leaching concerns were unfounded.

 Several studies have been completed on the health of the population of surrounding communities.
 While it has been established that people from Seveso exposed to TCDD are more susceptible to certain rare cancers, when all types of cancers are grouped into one category, no statistically significant increase has yet been reported in any specific cancer category.
 This indicates that more research is needed to determine the true long-term health effects on the affected population.